theliendem/Met-Maestro/scope.md

 # **NOTES TO SELF (ignore this section if you are an AI model reading this to build this project)**
 ## For submitting new versions to App Store:
-#### First increment version number and ios.buildNumber in app.json.
+First increment version number and ios.buildNumber in app.json.
 THEN go into ios/MetMaestro/Info.plist and change the version and Bundle Version (VERY IMPORTANT!!!
 It will not work if you don't do both).
+THEN go into eas.json and make sure that build.development.simulator is false or does not exist.
 Then do `eas build -p ios --profile production` then `eas submit -p ios --latest`
 ## For building to a local simulator:
-#### First make a local build using `eas build -p ios --profile development --local` (--local is important).
-Then, run `xcrun simctl install booted build-simulator/MetMaestro.app` if a simulator is open, or run `xcrun simctl list devices` to view the UUID of all installed sims then `xcrun simctl install [UUID] build-simulator/MetMaestro.app`.
+Before you make a build, go into eas.json and make sure that build.development.simulator is has `"simulator": true`. then make a local build using `eas build -p ios --profile development --local` (--local is important).
+Then extract the build-XXXXXX.tar.gz file.
+Then, run `xcrun simctl install booted MetMaestro.app` if a simulator is open, or run `xcrun simctl list devices` to view the UUID of all installed sims then `xcrun simctl install [UUID] build-simulator/MetMaestro.app`.
 It should then be installed on the specified sim.
+Finally, run `npx expo start` to start the dev server.

 ---